CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

-Figure~\ref{fig:visual} presents qualitative comparisons between our CoPS and two recent SOTA methods, AdaCLIP and AnomalyCLIP, on 15 categories across 10 pixel-annotated datasets.
-Figure~\ref{fig:visual}a shows that CoPS achieves precise localization on industrial datasets while reducing false positives on object foregrounds.
-Figure~\ref{fig:visual}b demonstrates that CoPS provides more comprehensive coverage of lesion regions on medical datasets.
-These results indicate that our method synthesizes more effective prompts through prototype extraction and class sampling.
-More qualitative results are presented in Appendix E.
+\textbf{Qualitative results.} As shown in Fig.~\ref{fig:visual}, we present the visualization of our CoPS and two representative ZSAD methods AdaCLIP \cite{cao2024adaclip} and AnomalyCLIP \cite{zhou2024anomalyclip} on 15 categories from 10 datasets with pixel-level annotations.
+Fig.~\ref{fig:visual}(a) shows that CoPS achieves precise localization on industrial datasets while reducing false positives on object foregrounds.
+In contrast, AdaCLIP produces numerous missed detections due to the high variance of anomaly scores and limited ability to capture large defect regions.
+Fig.~\ref{fig:visual}(b) demonstrates that CoPS provides more comprehensive coverage of lesion regions on medical datasets.
+Meanwhile, AnomalyCLIP often yields over-detection because its normal and anomalous prompts lack continuity and diversity, leading to excessive activation in normal areas.
+These results indicate that our method synthesizes more effective prompts through prototype extraction and class sampling, which provide strong generalization for both industrial and medical ZSAD tasks.
+More qualitative results are presented in Appendix Sec.~E.